CycloneDX/cdxgen/README.md

       --fail-on-error    Fail if any dependency extractor fails.       [boolean] --no-babel         Do not use babel to perform usage analysis for JavaScript/TypeScript projects.               [boolean]
+      --generate-key-and-sign  Generate an RSA public/private key pair and then sign the generated SBoM using JSON Web Signatures.                             [boolean]
       --version          Show version number                           [boolean] -h                     Show help                                     [boolean]
 ```